i4Ds/ecallisto_ng/README.md

 ## PyPI
 Ecallisto NG is conveniently available on PyPI as well.
 To download, visit the following link: [https://pypi.org/project/ecallisto-ng/](https://pypi.org/project/ecallisto-ng/)

+## Example
+Please have a look at the jupyter notebook under `example`.

 ## Usage
 Here's a guide on how to use the different features of Ecallisto NG: